Dieterbe/dieterblog/hugotest/content/post/joining_vimeo.md

 date = "2012-03-27T11:50:36-04:00"
 tags = ["vimeo"]
 +++
+Working on <a href="/building_a_search_engine.html">scalable information retrieval systems at the university of Ghent</a> has been very fun: interesting and challenging work, smart team, and an environment that fosters growth and innovation.
+I could definitely see myself continuing there...

 <br/>

 However, <a href="https://vimeo.com/">Vimeo</a> got in touch and told me about their plans... specifically what's going into the <a href="https://vimeo.com/35514005">new version</a> and what other stuff they have on their roadmap.